 - Pinch of Salt

-- Filling – Trim almost half the fat from the pork shoulder and cut it into 1 – 1 ½” pieces.
+- Filling - Trim almost half the fat from the pork shoulder and cut it into 1 – 1 ½” pieces.
 Trim as much meat from the bone as possible.
-Pressure cook the meat along with the bone with ½ tsp of salt and ½ tsp of black pepper with ½ cup of water.
+Pressure cook the meat along with the bone with ½ teaspoon of salt and ½ teaspoon of black pepper with ½ cup of water.
 Pressure cook for 12 minutes on high.
 I used an American pressure cooker; Fagor brand and I was not sure how long to cook.
 Luckily 12 minutes worked out perfect.
 The meat was tender and also was roasted in the fat.
 Let the pressure release naturally and let the pork cool.